gandradep/API-basedWebApp/README.md

 ## API-basedWebApp

 **This is an API-based Web App**
-- This is app shows 20 Pokemon characters that are fetch from the [Pokeapi](https://pokeapi.co/).
+> This app shows 20 Pokemon characters that are fetch from the [Pokeapi](https://pokeapi.co/).
+> You can interact with each one, giving them a like or adding a comment.
+> The moment you press the comment button, a pop-up window will show up with more details about the Pokemon and will also show the comments left for it.

 ## Built With